troclaux/notes/aws.md

   - linux, windows, MacOS

 - serverless: servers aren't directly managed
-  - S3
-  - DynamoDB
-  - Fargate
-  - Lambda
+  - e.g. AWS Lambda
+- private cloud: cloud infrastructure that is operated solely for a single organization
+- public cloud: cloud infrastructure that is available to the general public

 - OLAP
   - used for platforms with intense read operations
   - used for analyzing large quantities of data from multiple perspectives or dimension